rolloll/section-capture-ocr/README.md

 ## Notes

-- This GitHub repository **must be Public** — raw.githubusercontent.com does not serve private repositories without authentication, which would break auto-updates.
-It won't show up in search, so in practice it's "private" only in the sense that you need to know the URL.
 - An extension installed via the `ExtensionInstallForcelist` policy **cannot be removed or disabled by the user directly** — the administrator policy takes precedence.